• Skip to primary navigation

 Then transfer the bacon to a paper towel-lined surface to absorb excess grease.

 Next, melt the butter in a medium non-stick skillet over medium heat.
 Crack the eggs one at a time into the skillet and fry them for two minutes or until all but 1/2-inch of egg whites have set.
 Gently flip the eggs, top each with one ounce of Havarti, and fry for an additional 30 seconds to one minute or until egg whites have completely set and yolks have thickened, but not hardened.
-Remove the eggs from the skillet and set aside.
+Remove the eggs from the skillet and set them aside.

 Two fried eggs in a skillet shot from above.